Wildlife Trafficking

 2020

-WCS EU and other NGOs letter to EU ENV Commissioner on EU ivory trade (November 2020)
+NGOs letter to EU ENV Commissioner on EU ivory trade

-WCS EU and other NGOs statement at the EU stakeholder meeting on ivory trade (October 2020)
+NGOs statement at the EU stakeholder meeting on ivory trade

-WCS EU comments to the roadmap to evaluate the EU AP against Wildlife Trafficking (March 2020)
+WCS EU comments to the EU AP against Wildlife Trafficking roadmap

 2019

-WCS EU comments to the roadmap to evaluate the EU Environmental Crime Directive (April 2019)
+WCS EU comments to the EU Environmental Crime Directive roadmap

-WCS EU and other NGOs response to the non-paper on EU ivory trade (February 2019)
+NGOs response to the non-paper on EU ivory trade

-WCS EU statement at the EU stakeholder meeting on ivory trade in the EU (January 2019)
+WCS EU statement at the EU stakeholder meeting on domestic ivory trade

 2018